University of Tennessee Health Science Center: College of Medicine

-With more than 16,000 alumni, 25 departments on the Memphis campus, nine departments on the Knoxville campus, ten departments on the Chattanooga campus, and 84 Graduate Medical Education training programs, the UTHSC College of Medicine is the largest medical school in the state of Tennessee.
+With more than 16,000 alumni, 25 departments on the Memphis campus, ten departments on the Knoxville campus, ten departments on the Chattanooga campus, and 84 Graduate Medical Education training programs, the University of Tennessee College of Medicine is the largest medical school in the state of Tennessee.
 Students train on the Memphis campus in their first two years and then rotate across the three campuses during their clinical training.
 The College of Medicine also trains Physician Assistants.
 The University of Tennessee Health Science Center currently is the only state-supported Physician Assistant program in the state of Tennessee.

 The UTHSC pediatric residency program is affiliated with Le Bonheur Children's Medical Center, and residents in pediatrics, radiology, and other fields spend time working at St. Jude Children's Research Hospital in Memphis.

 Areas of excellence include the Center for Addiction Sciences, which was named in 2016 as the first center of excellence in addiction medicine in the country by the Addiction Medicine Foundation, three trauma centers, a burn center, a transplant institute, and a maternal-fetal medicine institute.
 The college also operates the UTHSC College of Medicine Mobile Stroke Unit, the world's first mobile stroke unit with advanced CT imaging capabilities, including CT angiography imaging for the brain and blood vessels.
 The college also has a clinical practice, University Clinical Health.